broadinstitute/be-validation-pipeline/docs/index.md

 1. `name`: Generate a name of the format, <font color="#8b0000"> BEV_samplenumber_primerpair</font>
     for each sample.
 For example, <font color="blue">the name for sample 1 would be BEV_001_F1_A1_R1_A1, where 001 is the sample number and F1_A1 is the forward primer and R1_A1 is the reverse primer</font>.
-2. **`identifier`**: Sample name from conditions file
+2. **`identifier`**: Condition name from conditions file
 3. `amplicon_seq`: Relevant amplicon sequence for each sample.
 It is recommended to include the forward and the reverse primers in the amplicon sequence.
 For more information on how to obtain the right amplicon sequence, refer to  **"[Sequence_Orientation_Documentation.html](Sequence_Orientation_Documentation.html)"**.
 4. `guide_seq`: Sequence of sgRNA for each sample.
-5. **Other parameters**: The following parameters can be included as columns in the batch file if they are different for each sample.
-If they are the same for every sample, they can just be included in the syntax while running CRISPResso.
+5. **Other parameters**: The following parameters can be included as columns in the batch file if they are different from the default values of CRISPResso2 which can be found in the [documentation](https://github.com/pinellolab/CRISPResso2). running CRISPResso.
 For more information on what each of these parameters do, please read the documentation [here](https://github.com/pinellolab/CRISPResso2).
     - **`-w` or `--quantification_window_size` or `--window_around_sgrna`**: (default: 1) For base editors, we